redhat-openshift-ecosystem/opct/docs/user.md

 ## Prerequisites <a name="prerequisites"></a>

-A Red Hat OpenShift 4 cluster must be [installed](https://docs.openshift.com/container-platform/latest/installing/index.html) before certification can begin.
+A Red Hat OpenShift 4 cluster must be [installed](https://docs.openshift.com/container-platform/latest/installing/index.html) before validation can begin.
 The OpenShift cluster must be installed on your infrastructure as if it were a production environment.
 Ensure that each feature of your infrastructure you plan to support with OpenShift is configured in the cluster (e.g. Load Balancers, Storage, special hardware).

 The table below describes the OpenShift and OPCT versions supported for each release and features: